Classifying texts with tidyllm

 By splitting the data, we now have a smaller sub-sample of 422 observations to work with during the initial classification stage.

-To classify this sub-sample of occupation descriptions, we use a
+To classify this sub-sample of occupation descriptions, we first

 Classify this occupation response from a survey: {occupation}